adriaan-vd-graaf/mrlink2/README.md

   --out OUT             The path where to output results --tmp TMP             a prepend on where to save temporary files --p_threshold P_THRESHOLD
                         The P value threshold for which select regions.
-This is the same as the clumping p value threshold --region_padding REGION_PADDING
+This is the same as the clumping P value threshold --region_padding REGION_PADDING
                         The base pair padding (on one side) on each clumped SNP which defines the region in which MR-link 2 will perform its inference
   --maf_threshold MAF_THRESHOLD